 And the challenging…

-I did struggle with completing all of the components of the program.
+I struggled with completing all of the components of the program.
 Throughout the webinar series, Ashok continually reminded everyone to “do your best and leave the rest.”
 Despite Ashok’s reminder to not be so hard on myself, there were times when my perfectionist personality kicked in, and I felt overwhelmed by the amount of weekly homework that was assigned.
 In addition to the daily meditation and retraining exercises, there were worksheets to fill out, journaling to do and weekly webinars to watch.

 I understood the purpose of all of these activities, but I found it difficult to get all of my assignments done each week, and I ended up falling behind early on in the program.
 I think the program would be more manageable for someone who isn’t employed and has more free time to devote to the exercises.
 I ended up starting and stopping the program several times, and that has affected my overall outcome because consistency is required for the brain retraining to work.

 The final outcome …

-I do think the theory behind the Gupta Programme makes sense, and I’ve found meditation and the brain retraining technique to be helpful tools in calming my overactive nervous system.
-I’m far from recovered at this point, but I feel like the Gupta Programme is a positive step in that direction.
+I do think the theory behind the Gupta Program makes sense, and I’ve found meditation and the brain retraining technique to be helpful tools in calming my overactive nervous system.
+I’m far from recovered at this point, but I feel like the Gupta Program is a positive step in that direction.

-The Gupta Programme is not an easy fix.
+The Gupta Program is not an easy fix.
 It requires discipline and a commitment to using the retraining technique to feel better.
 It’s definitely one of those situations where you get out of it what you put into it.

-If you’re interested in learning more about the Gupta Programme, you can sign up for a free trial here (see link at the top of the page).
-There is a six-month, money-back guarantee on the program.
+If you’re interested in learning more about the Gupta Program, you can sign up for a free trial here (see link at the top of the page).

-Now, it’s your turn… Have you used the Gupta Programme or another brain retraining program?
+Now, it’s your turn… Have you used the Gupta Program or another brain retraining program?
 Did it help?
 Please share your experiences in the comments section below!